Skip to main content

 The Best Ranges We’ve Tested: If you’re switching it up and looking for an induction or electric range instead of gas, we’ve created a list of our top ranges across categories.

-The Best 36-Inch Dual-Fuel Ranges: If you’ve got a little more space, the features of a 36-inch duel-fuel range are impressive.
-The electric oven is preferable for baking while the gas range offers extra burners with that old-school cooking charm.
+The Best 36-Inch Dual-Fuel Ranges: If you’ve got a little more space, the features of a 36-inch dual-fuel range are impressive.
+The electric oven is preferable for baking, while the gas range offers extra burners with that old-school cooking charm.

 Induction Cooking: Here’s Why You Should Make the Switch: A primer that dives into how induction cooking works—using electromagnetic coils to heat cookware directly—highlighting its superior energy efficiency, precision, and safety benefits.

 The Best Places to Buy Appliances Online: Once you’ve found the perfect range, it’s helpful to shop around for the best deal.
-This feature guides you to the best online appliance retailers that are reputable and often have excellent prices.
+This feature guides you to reputable online appliance retailers that often offer excellent prices.

 Meet the writers